broesie/beautiful-jekyll/tutorials/hass/overview.md

-On this page, you will find several tutorials related with tasker.
+On this page, you will find several tutorials related with Home-Assistant.
 Those are categorized below.

 # Installation: